Lake Davenport Sailing Club

 David Richardson Trophy

-Silver sailboat on black wooden base, duplicate of Major Evans Trophy, originally won by Richardson in 1937 Snipe Fleet.
-Donated by Richardson to LDSC in 1973, to be awarded annually to winner of Founder's Day Series.
+Silver sailboat on black wooden base, originally won by Richardson in 1937 Snipe Fleet.
+Donated 1973.
+Lightning Founder's Day Series winner.

 Labor Day Trophy